 About Station 2

-Station Two is the center of White Beach.
+Station 2 is the center of White Beach.
 It has a vibrant nightlife and many restaurants.
-The beach can become a bit busy sometimes, but that usually only happens during sunset.
+The beach can become quite busy, but that usually only happens during sunset.

 About the 2 Areas Within Station 2

-Understanding what the different areas are like is important, because the area in which you’ll stay will have a big impact on your experience in Boracay.
+Understanding the differences between the 2 areas is important, because the area in which you’ll stay will have a sizable impact on your experience in Boracay.

-Station Two’s stretch of beach is 1 km long.
+Station 2’s stretch of beach is 1 km long.
 Along it you’ll find 2 different areas which have a somewhat different vibe.
-I’ll refer to those areas as the D’Mall Area and the South…
+I’ll refer to those areas as the D’Mall Area and the South:

 The D’Mall Area is the center of Boracay.
 It’s the best area to stay in if you like everything within close walking distance.
-The beach is relatively busy there, but the more quiet Station 1 and 3 are only a 10 to 15 minute walk away.
+The beach is relatively busy, but the more quiet Station 1 and 3 are only a 10 to 15 minute walk away.